 This course examines theories and methods of teaching art within the elementary school context.
 It undertakes to develop the understanding, attitudes, and skills required to plan, prepare, and deliver positive art learning experiences to children.
+Prerequisite: Registration in NSCAD'S VACT Program or MSVU's BEd Program

-EDAR 5610 - SECONDARY ART METHODS 1
+EDAR 5610 - SECONDARY ART METHODS I

 This course examines theories and methods of teaching art in the secondary school context.
 It undertakes to develop the understandings, attitudes and skills required to plan, prepare and deliver positive art learning experiences to adolescents.
+Prerequisite: Registration in MSVU's BEd Program